No booking fees on the app

 Brighton to Boston train travel guide

-Taking the train from Brighton to Boston is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Brighton, you can arrive at Boston in just 3h 51m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Brighton to Boston is efficient and offers a scenic and comfortable experience.
+With frequent departures from Brighton, you can reach Boston in just 3h 52m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking